 I know you have some crayons that are short, stubby, paper gone or in shreds.
 Perfect crayons don’t last long.
 I have a solution for all of those left over and unwanted stubby crayons.
 Here’s my version of how to make a new Recycled Chunky Crayon!

-Get out your old crayons.
-Take off the paper (if it is still on) and break them up into smaller pieces (kids love to help with this.)
+1. Get out your old crayons.
+Take off the paper (if it is still on).
+Kids love to help with this!
+Then break or chop them into smaller pieces about 1/2 – 1 inch pieces.

-Spray your muffin tin (below is a mini muffin tin) with vegetable spray and pour some crayons into each spot.
+2. Spray your muffin tin with cooking spray and add some crayons into each spot.
 The more or less you put depends on what size you want for each chunky crayon.
-You can also group the crayons into colors that are fun together, red and blue for purple, pink tones or blue tones.
+TIP: You can also group the crayons into colors that are fun together, red and blue for purple, pink tones or blue tones.

-Once cooled, the crayons can be popped out of the muffin tin, tap the back to help this process.
+5. Once cooled, the crayons can be popped out of the muffin tin, tap the back to help this process.
 Then get the paper out and your ready to color.
-I like the pink and brown one, it looks like a pig.
-On the left, we tried to make a red, white, and blue one.

 - Variation #1: instead of using a muffin tin, use metal cookie cutters in whatever shapes you like, on a flat cookie sheet that’s been lined with tin foil.